 Shelter Operations – Appointments Only

-The shelter will require appointments for anyone interested in Adopting, Fostering, or participating in Happy Hour.
+The shelter will require appointments for anyone interested in Adopting or Fostering.
 If you arrive at the shelter without an appointment for any of the above you will be turned away.
 We will continue to let individuals visit the shelter to look for their missing pets, though you may be asked to wait outside due to capacity constraints.
-Volunteers will need to contact our Volunteer coordinator before coming in.
 Please go here to make an appointment.